I think it started back in 1995, at least that’s when it happened, that is: the travel bug bit me, and hard.

 If you’re not living good, travel wide, you gotta travel wide – Soul Rebel, Bob Marley

-So what was your turning point?
-Or rather, what was a significant milestone / event in your life that put you on the course you are currently on?
+So what do you think is a turning point?
+Or rather, what was a significant milestone / event in your life that you believe put you on the course you are currently on?
 It seems like I have been on the same course for the last 20 years.
 Will it ever change?
 Who knows?…….